 The hippocampus is the part of the brain which stores memory.
 It’s kind of like our inner hard drive.
 And just like actual hard drives, we can boost its performance.

 Fortunately, it doesn’t require a mini-screwdriver.
-There are a few (painless) techniques you can employ to improve the efficiency of your hippocampus.
+There are a few (painless) techniques you can employ to improve hippocampus function.
 It’ll then be well prepared for absorbing new information!

 But first things first…